hall-polymers/pppmd/README.md

     *scaled by the average end-to-end vector at frame 0, so that e2e_autocorr[0]=1.0*

 ##### Note on semantics for versioning:
 Much of our code will rely on these scripts.
-To avoid breaking code (i.e. have backwards compatible code) I suggest we follow the scheme outlined below when releasing code (from my perspective this is code that we will be using in our other scripts).
-For the procedural coding style that this group seems to like, I suggest the following guidelines.
+To avoid breaking code (i.e. have backwards compatible code) I we might follow the scheme outlined below to keep track of our code as it changes.

 **Version schematics: MAJOR.MINOR.PATCH**